 Most challenging for me was Part 5 which directly confronts the topics of Young Earth Creationism and Intelligent Design (ID).
 Up to this point, Davidson has largely been making a positive case for his own perspective.
 Along the way, he reasonably devotes some space to engaging with other perspectives by responding to common responses or objections to his points; even here the approach is largely constructive.
 In Part 5, he pivots to critiquing alternative positions, and I’m of two minds about the results.
 To the extent that some individuals have, for example, quoted scientists out of context or elided significant facts, correction seems reasonable.
 At the same time, the fairly strong language and comparatively brief discussion seem likely to come across to many young Earth and ID folks as stacking the deck.

 For example, in Chapter 12 he discusses the recent development that some young Earth advocates now allow for a limited version of common ancestry within groups that just about everyone could identify.
 So, for example, all cats–lions, tigers, panthers, ocelots, etc.–are descendants of an ur-cat pair from Noah’s ark.
 If the prototype pairs disembarked around 4,000 years ago, rapid diversification is necessary.
 Davidson says this model could mean “a sheep might well give birth to a goat,” (p 248) but in my reading of the cited article I see no such claim.
 So I’m not sure it is any more fair of a summary of this young Earth post-flood diversification model than the half-whale, half-cow notion Davidson criticized in the previous chapter as a misconception of evolutionary biology.
+(Update: Davidson contacted me with an additional reference Step-down saltational intrabaraminic diversification which does speak generally of taxa within a kind arising without morphological intermediates.)
 I appreciate that brevity is worthwhile and some charity of reading will always be required when discussing challenging topics like these.
 Still, some comments read as more dismissive than I expected, although perhaps he knows better than I how these kinds of comments will be received.
 And he does, for example, defend research into ID on the grounds of academic freedom, so there is an effort to be even-handed.

 I also noted that when discussing topics like whether carnivory is a consequence of sin, in addition to citing relevant passages Davidson also appeals to the idea that we cannot fully comprehend God’s ways and purposes.
 Then later, when discussing the evidence for evolution, he references vestigial organs and inactivated developmental genes as evidence for common descent in part because no designer would make those choices if starting from scratch.
 While I agree that such features are consistent with the contingent, historical nature of the common descent model, I think we can also allow that God may have design criteria which we do not appreciate.
 But again, I think even without that sort of counter-design reasoning the overall conclusions are warranted.